ADGEfficiency/data-science-south/content/lessons/git.md

 ### Adding Untracked Files to a Commit

-Commits are created using `lang:shell-session:$ git commit` and include a message - a short bit of text that describes what changes are made with each commit.
+Commits are created using `$ git commit` and include a message - a short bit of text that describes what changes are made with each commit.

-Let's create a new Git repository with `lang:shell-session:$ git init`, and create a file `lang:shell-session:README.md`:
+Let's create a new Git repository with `$ git init`, and create a file `README.md`:

 ```shell-session
 $ git init